vicky-bargal-01/just-try/README.md

 # just-try
-This is my first Gib Repository
+This is my first Gib Repository.
 Author -Vicky